 I will honor the brilliance of the intergenerational resilience of our clients and their communities.

-I will remember that my representation of individuals will impact their entire family and community, and therefore strive to stay engaged with that family and community.
+I will remember that my representation of individuals ripples out to the folks who love them, and therefore strive to stay engaged with their families and communities.

 I will keep burning the flame of hopefulness because we know that hopelessness is the enemy of justice.